itscliffordonyango/Nasa/README.txt

-# Astronomical App using NASA API – Astronomy Picture of the Day (APOD)
+#  SpaceScholar - APOD Viewer

 ---

-## Project Overview
+### Project Overview

-The **Astronomical App using NASA API** is a modern web application that allows users to explore the **Astronomy Picture of the Day (APOD)** provided by NASA.
+The SpaceScholar is a modern web application that allows users to explore the Astronomy Picture of the Day (APOD) provided by NASA.
 The app fetches daily space images or videos, along with descriptions and copyright information, allowing users to immerse themselves in the wonders of the universe.

 This project is ideal for astronomy enthusiasts, students, educators, and anyone passionate about exploring space.